David A. Johnston: Depictions

 There have been several tellings of Johnston's story in documentaries, films and docudramas about the eruption.

 In the 1981 HBO television film St. Helens, actor David Huffman starred as David Jackson, a fictional character supposedly based on Johnston, but with almost no representation of his actions in 1980.
 Johnston's parents objected to the production of the film, arguing that it possessed not "an ounce of David in it" and portrayed "him as a daredevil rather than a careful scientist".
 Johnston's mother stated that the film had changed many true aspects of the eruption, and depicted her son as "a rebel" with "a history of disciplinary trouble".
 Prior to the film's premiere on May 18, 1981, the first anniversary of the eruption, 36 scientists who knew Johnston signed a letter of protest.
 They wrote that, "Dave's life was too meritorious to require fictional embellishments," and that, "Dave was a superbly conscientious and creative scientist."

 Several documentaries and docudramas have covered the history of the eruption, including archive footage and dramatisations of Johnston's story.
 These include Up From the Ashes (1990) by KOMO-TV, an episode of the 2005 second series of Seconds From Disaster broadcast by the National Geographic Channel, an episode of the 2006 series Surviving Disaster made by the BBC, and the episode "Rescued From Mount St. Helens" from the 2017 series We'll Meet Again with Ann Curry on PBS.

+In 2020, Canadian alternative rock band The Tourist Company (from the other Vancouver) released an album called St. Helens.
+The opening track was titled "Vancouver, Vancouver This Is It [sic]", and was inspired by Johnston's last words.